 Working outdoors is a combination of therapeutic ideas along with research from the field of ecopsychology which focuses on our interactions with our environment.
 I am particularly interested in connection and relationships and how this relates to our natural world and in turn yourself.

 There are so many varied benefits which the NHS Forest highlights as:

 - Nature is restorative; so seeing and hearing it makes us feel at home, which means it helps us feel connected and happier.

 - This is confirmed by the array of research (such as James P, Banay RF, Hart JE, Laden F. A Review of the Health Benefits of Greenness.
 Curr Epidemiol Reports.
-2015) that highlights the benefits to include: reduced risk of stress, emotional distress, depressive symptoms, anxiety and depression.
+2015) that highlights the benefits to include: reduced risk of stress, emotional distress, anxiety and depression.